yp2800/my-mac-os/README.md

 ![](https://raw.githubusercontent.com/nikitavoloboev/my-mac-os/master/desktop.png)

-> All the apps are in one desktop because there is delay in switching between macOS multiple desktops
+> All the apps are in one desktop because there is delay in switching between macOS multiple desktops.
+Dock is hidden.

 #### Contents